Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-bnUTeUn6TA4.md

 ---
-title: "Q&A: Is the Early Access version the same version Alpha Testers have?"
+title: "March 9th, 2019 Livestream Q&A: Is the Early Access version the same version Alpha Testers have?"
 date: "2019-03-09"
 layout: transcript
 topics: